 - Take a ball and flatten it using the palm and fingers as shown in the picture.

-- Keep both the edges sharp and the filling will be there in the middle part.
+- Keep both edges sharp and the filling will be there in the middle part.
 Refer to the picture for the shape.

 - Make all the puli following the process mentioned.